Statement of Collecting Interest

 |Online Educational Resource||Description||Publication Information||Keywords||Copyright or Creative Commons notice|

 The submitter must hold either the copyright of the submitted work or have permission of the copyright holder(s).
 [For help obtaining permission for previous published materials, please contact the librarian for more resources.]

 For ongoing submissions as head editor of a journal or head of an office, center, or discipline, please see the responsibilities of an administrator found below.

 Responsibilities of an Administrator

-An administrator has the opportunity to build and maintain their collection or journal in conjunction with bepress (originally Berkeley Electronic Press) and the project librarian.
+An administrator has the opportunity to build and maintain their collection or journal in conjunction with bepress (originally Berkeley Electronic Press) and the librarian.
 The administrator is responsible for helping recruit content for their collection or journal and coordinating with each submitter to ensure excellence and uphold the intellectual property rights of each piece submitted.
-Administrators will also receive training from bepress and the Project Librarian to help fulfill the responsibilities of this role.
+Administrators will also receive training from bepress and the librarian to help fulfill the responsibilities of this role.

-The project librarian’s role is to promote Digital Commons @ St. Norbert College and to help educate others and demonstrate its many benefits to the campus.
+The librarian’s role is to promote Digital Commons @ St. Norbert College and to help educate others and demonstrate its many benefits to the campus.
 The librarian acts as liaison for the college and the bepress platform.
 She offers support to both submitters and administrators as they populate the commons with high quality content by coordinating training sessions in the bepress platform; educating about intellectual property rights; and assisting with all repository related queries.

-The project librarian also works in conjunction with the Digital Commons advisory board to help recruit quality content for the repository, coordinate submissions, and conduct information sessions across campus.
+The librarian also works in conjunction with the Digital Commons advisory board to help recruit quality content for the repository, coordinate submissions, and conduct information sessions across campus.